parrt/msds501/notes/reading-code.md

 That's a map operation, which we can see from the initialization of an empty target list and the `foo.append(...)` call.
 The `blah * 2` is not relevant to finding the pattern other than the fact that the target list is a function of `blah`, which comes from the source list `blort`.

 **Exercise**:  What kind of loop (for-each, indexed, nested, etc...) do you see in the following code?
-What kind of high level pattern is the code performing?
+What kind of high level operation is the code performing?

 ```python
 blort = []